openwdl/wdl/versions/1.1/SPEC.md

 # non-simple expressions
 Int i = x + 3  # requires knowing the value of x
-String s = read_string("/path/to/file")  # requires reading a file that
+# requires reading a file that might only exist at runtime
-                                         # might only exist at runtime
+String s = read_string("/path/to/file")
 ```

 #### Built-in Operators